Tuesday, March 31, 2020

 Catherine Pelling turns up in the Wigan 1891 census, lodging with Mary Roney, where she tells us that she is 30 and comes from Maidstone, Kent.
 Where she must have been born under another name.

 Joseph Knight Pearce (b Whiteshill 1838; d Aston Manor 26 April 1907) came from Whiteshill, Stroud and he was another who had a day job whilst singing in the Savoy chorus by night.
 Pearce was a jeweller for more than forty years.
 I see in the 1901 census that his daughters were named Nina, Louisa and ...
 Casilda.
 His father was banker's clerk Lot Pearce, his mother Elizabeth Knight, his wife Martha Maria Hughes, he had four sons and three daughters into whom I shall not go, as the family historians have done that, in the year 1870.
+One was a singer.
 One brother, three sisters.

 Maybe I'll go for a stroll through Wigan.
 My brother used to live there.
 But not in 1891.